The Guinea Pig (film)

-The Guinea Pig is a 1948 British film directed and produced by the Boulting brothers, known as The Outsider in the United States.
-The film is adapted from the 1946 play of the same name by Warren Chetham-Strode.
+The Guinea Pig (U.S. title The Outsider) is a 1948 British film directed by Roy Boulting and starring Richard Attenborough, Sheila Sim and Bernard Miles.
+The screenplay was by Warren Chetham-Strode and Bernard Miles, in association with Boulting, adapted from the 1946 play of the same name by Chetham-Strode.
+It was produced by John Boulting.

 Plot

-The "guinea pig" is 14-year-old Jack Read (played by the 25-year-old Richard Attenborough), a tobacconist's son who, following the Fleming Report, is given a scholarship to Saintbury, an exclusive public school.
+The "guinea pig" of the title is 14-year-old Jack Read, a tobacconist's son who, following the Fleming Report, is given a scholarship to Saintbury, an exclusive public school.
 Read's uncouth behaviour causes him difficulties in fitting into the school.

-Only after the social changes caused by the Second World War could such a scenario be imagined.